CroudSupport/drone-docker/README.md

 Drone plugin to build and publish Docker images to a container registry.

+This is used as a base image for https://github.com/CroudTech/devops-droneplugin-ecr-publisher

 ## Build

 Build the binary with the following commands: